This post is sponsored by Marriott Bonvoy™, which offers benefits for members including the best rates on hotels, free WiFi and mobile check-in.

 4. Everyone will have a different takeaway to share.

 Traveling with your family is like investing in different stories—everyone will come away with their own perspective from the same experience.
-Your son might say that the best part of the trip was the Mallard ducks in the pond that he got to feed, while you might recall the surrey bike that got stuck in the mud, forcing you to get your white sneakers dirty (there were ducks in that pond?).
-Retelling these stories year after year will bring your family great joy, especially if you can laugh at the unfortunate happenings.
+Your son might say the best part of the trip was the Mallard ducks in the pond that he got to feed, while you might recall the surrey bike that got stuck in the mud, forcing you to get your white sneakers dirty (there were ducks in that pond?).
+Retelling these stories year after year will bring your family great joy, especially if you can laugh at any unfortunate happenings.

-5. They’ll learn how to be social.
+5. They’ll learn how to be more social.

 6. Travel teaches patience.